ashvardanian/SimSIMD/README.md

 distances_array: np.ndarray = np.array(distances, copy=True)                    # now managed by NumPy
 ```

-### Elementwise Kernels
+### Element-wise Kernels

-SimSIMD also provides mixed-precision elementwise kernels, where the input vectors and the output have the same numeric type, but the intermediate accumulators are of a higher precision.
+SimSIMD also provides mixed-precision element-wise kernels, where the input vectors and the output have the same numeric type, but the intermediate accumulators are of a higher precision.

 ```py
 import numpy as np